Competition terms and conditions

 Who can apply?

-Only employees and students of Lund University can apply for the award.
+Only employees and students at Lund University can apply for the award.

-You are allowed to compete with the same idea several times unless the idea has been one of the winners in previous years.
+You are allowed to compete with the same idea several times, but not if the idea has been one of the winners in previous years.

 You are entitled to compete if you are an employee at Lund University by the time of application.
 Researchers working at the Skåne University Hospital but affiliated with Lund University may also participate in the competition.